100Shapes/100Shapes.com-Beryllium/work/enterprise-ux/ROI-of-UX.md

 ---
 layout: page
-title: "Business software and applications: the ROI of UX"
+title: "Business software and applications: the ROI on UX"
 long_title: "Business software and applications: measuring the ROI of UX"
 standfirst: >
   Enterprise systems designed around the user experience perform measurably